-If you have a specific personal problem that needs an impartial eye, non-judgemental reflection and room to facilitate change, then a life coach can be the answer.
+If you have a specific personal problem that needs an impartial eye, non-judgemental reflection and room to allow change, then a coach can be the answer.
 Similarly, if your organisation is experiencing gaps between the talent they have and the talent they need, then a workplace coach might be useful.

 Ultimately, finding the right coach or mentor for you can be invaluable for the future, so it is important to have an understanding of what both dynamics will offer you, and getting clear on what you are looking for from the relationship.

 If you decide that you would like to find yourself a coach, this article around how to find a life coach should be helpful in addressing some of the key things to consider when beginning your search for a coach that is right for you.